toptal/chewy/README.md

 end
 ```

-And example flow would be look like this:
+An example flow would look like this:

 ```ruby
 Product.includes(:categories).find_in_batches(1000) do |batch|